runagent-dev/runagent/README.md

 ## Remote Deployment (Coming very soon)

-Deploy your agents to production with enterprise-grade infrastructure.
+Deploy your agents with enterprise-grade infrastructure and experience the fastest agent deployment.

-### Fastest agent deployment
+### ⚡Fastest agent deployment

-Our remote platform delivers **3-second agent spin-up times** - from cold start to ready state in under 3 seconds, making it one of the fastest agent deployment platforms available.
+From zero to production in the time it takes to draw a breath, making **RunAgent** one of the fastest agent deployment platforms available on planet earth 🌍 .

 ### Security-First Architecture